 AstraZeneca’s intranasal Covid vaccination reduced virus concentrations and curbed transmission in two different SARS-CoV-2 animal models, demonstrating the need for further investigation as a potential method of inoculating Covid-19 shots.

-The trial, led by researchers including from the US National Institutes of Health (NIH) and the University of Oxford, UK, was published in the journal Science Translational Medicine.
+The trial, led by researchers from the US National Institutes of Health (NIH) and the University of Oxford, UK, was published in the journal Science Translational Medicine.

-While previous studies in rhesus macaques revealed that intramuscular vaccination with AstraZeneca Covid shot provided protection against pneumonia, it did not reduce shedding of SARS-CoV-2 from the upper respiratory tract.
+While previous studies in rhesus macaques revealed that intramuscular vaccination with AstraZeneca Covid shot provided protection against pneumonia, it did not reduce the shedding of SARS-CoV-2 from the upper respiratory tract.

 In the new study, intranasal vaccination of rhesus macaques and hamsters resulted in reduced virus concentrations in nasal swabs and a reduction in viral loads in bronchoalveolar lavage and lower respiratory tract tissue.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “The data presented supports the investigation of intranasal delivery of Covid-19 vaccines.
 With the roll-out of Covid-19 vaccines worldwide, it will be crucial to investigate whether the vaccines provide sterilizing immunity, or whether vaccinated people are still susceptible to infection of the upper respiratory tract and onward transmission of the virus,” Vincent J Munster, from the Laboratory of Virology at the NIH’s National Institute of Allergy and Infectious Diseases.